 Because when we internalize that message—that we’re not the “real deal”—we suffer major consequences.
 Not just emotionally, mentally or creatively.
 But financially.
 I’m talking smaller careers and smaller bank accounts.

-In this episode, you’ll learn six strategies to stop Impostor Syndrome, before it stops you.
-These strategies will help you heal chronic self-doubt and low self-esteem while building genuine confidence.
+In this episode, you’ll learn how to overcome Impostor Syndrome before it stops you.
+You’ll discover six strategies to help you heal chronic self-doubt and low self-esteem while building genuine confidence.

 It’s time for you to make the contribution you were born to make.